List of Discworld characters: Victor Tugelbend

 Long-time student wizard turned actor, Victor appears in Moving Pictures.
 His uncle left a legacy to continually pay for Victor's tuition at Unseen University, provided that Victor never scored below an 80 on an exam.
 Passing would mean the end of the grant, therefore, Victor studied hard enough to each year score 84; four points above the minimum to continue receiving the legacy and four points below the passing grade of 88.
 Being a student wizard meant enjoying the lifestyle of a wizard without the risk of assassinations by students wishing to advance.

-Victor becomes bored with this lifestyle and travels to Holy Wood to pursue dreams of being an actor in moving pictues under the stage name, Victor Maraschino.
+Enticed by Holy Wood dreams, Victor travels to Holy Wood (an unorganised community centred on the "click" industry) to become an actor in moving pictures under the stage name, Victor Maraschino.

 His stage name of Victor Maraschino seems a reference to Rudolph Valentino, given Victor's sex symbol roles as well as his ‘smouldering’ gaze onscreen, said to cause women to faint.

 Mr Tulip

 Mr Tulip is, along with Mr Pin, a member of the New Firm, a duo of interloping criminals operating outside of the purview of the Thieves Guild in The Truth.
 He is something of a contradiction: a remorseless killer with the refined soul of a true fine-art connoisseur.
 He is differentiated from a common criminal by his habit of removing works of art from houses before committing arson, the ability to distinguish between priceless works of art and common forgeries, an encyclopaedic knowledge of hundreds of years of great artists and artisans and their works, and a refusal to use any artworks as blunt weapons or to profit from their ultimate destruction.
 He would not, for example, use a candlestick to knock someone out cold or steal it for its silver content.
 He is the muscle of the New Firm and, though an instinctive killer, recognises Mr Pin's cognitive skills and leaves the thinking to him.
-He also suffers a mild speech impediment, continually causing him to insert "—ing" mid-sentence, (the suffix of an action verb without the verb itself).
+He suffers a mild speech impediment, continually causing him to insert "—ing" mid-sentence, (the suffix of an action verb without the verb itself) and unsuccessfully attempts to buy drugs (usually purchasing white powder such as sugar and calcium carbonate, with the only illegal drugs he is able to obtain being those for trolls such as slab).
 His primary skill in the New Firm is the application of his apparently unlimited supply of unspecific anger; Tulip has turned mindless violence into an art form.
 Mr Tulip's religion is that, those who die while holding a potato will be reincarnated.
 This belief, which is quite firm, is based on hearing his grandmother saying, during a famine, "You will be alright if you have your potato."